obpm-riva/app-web-auth2/README.md

 3. If needed, Customize the permissions and appId
 4. Click on `Show/hide advanced options` then select `Run on local web-auth (port 4443)`, this will force it to use the pages hosted by the local server.
 5. Click on "Request Access", this will send an [Auth request](http://api.pryv.com/reference/#auth-request) to the host that you set in the `pryv-reg` URL parameter and parse the response.
 6. Click on the red "Sign in" button to launch the `access.html` page of the web app.
+7. You can find a sequence of actions to test the web pages in [/test](#test/README.md).

 ### Commit

 Run `yarn eslint` to run the linter on `src/`.

-Once you are happy with the result, run `yarn upload COMMIT_MESSAGE`.
+Once you are satisfied with the result, run `yarn upload COMMIT_MESSAGE`.

 Run `yarn clear` to delete the `dist/` folder, this will require to run `yarn setup` for tasks requiring `dist/`.